 A full moon illuminates this symbol: Thunderheads crack open the sky.
 Forged in the void and sharpened by thunder, the storms you’ve weathered have only softened your edges and smoothed your surface.
 You are thunder-born, all-weather resistant, impermeable.
 But life as a rock shouldn’t be so dull.

-Beneath it all, prehistoric concretions of gas bubbles caught in cooling lava.
-Cured by fire, air, water, and earth, they form thunder eggs.
-Unearthed, they’re often mistaken for grey rocks.
-Their veneer is unassuming, mottled, dull.
-But when cracked open: unexpected bands of color, layers of fractal shapes, and milky crystal-clustered swirls of agate, opal, jasper, and chalcedony.
+Beneath it all, gas bubbles trapped in cooling lava form prehistoric concretions that become thunder eggs.
+Unearthed, they are often mistaken for ordinary gray rocks.
+Their veneer is unassuming: mottled, dull.
+But crack one open and you’ll find unexpected bands of color, layers of fractal forms, and milky, crystal-clustered swirls of agate, opal, jasper, and chalcedony.

 The hidden interior of thunder eggs reveal the history and the mystery of her.
-The blood, guts, and tears of time, banded together in intricate layers of monastic dream substance.
-The secret landscape of seven generations reaching forward into the future and seven generations stretching back into the past sparkle with brilliant iridescence inside each thunder egg.
-They wait patiently for someone to crack them open underneath the night sky.
+The blood, guts, and tears of time band together in intricate layers of earth’s monastic dream substance.
+Inside of each thunder egg: the secret landscape of seven generations reaching into the future and stretching back into the past.
+Sparkling with internal brilliant iridescence, they wait patiently for someone to crack them open beneath the night sky.

 Thunderheads crack open the sky.
 Unearthing.
 Cloudbusting.
 Getting to the bottom of things.
 Cracking it wide open.
-This symbol asks you to look beneath the surface.
+This symbol asks you to crack your world open.
 What will you find?

 * * * * * * *